-The baccalaureate and master's degree programs in nursing are accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The baccalaureate and master's degree programs in nursing are accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Governance

 A seven-member board appointed by the governor of Illinois governs this university.
 One student serves as a member of the Board of Trustees.
 The president of the university is responsible to the Board of Trustees for the operation and general welfare of the university.
 The provost/academic vice president has general responsibility in the areas of academic personnel and programs.
 Governors State University's four colleges are directly administered by their respective deans.